dmesa2/Analysis-Traffic-Changes-Social-Distancing/README.md

  - Data Pipeline <br>
  - Data Visualization <br>

 I created a website *placeholder* that embeds two interactive dashboards and is hosted in Google Cloud.
 The dashboards were created using Tableau.
-The dashboards are fed data from a Cloud SQL database that I created to maintain the processed data.
-The data comes from the Portal Transportation Data Archive and is processed in Apache Spark before being stored in the SQL database.
+The data comes from the Portal Transportation Data Archive and is processed in Apache Spark before being imported to Tableau.

 ## Data Pipeline